 Booklog Import Instructions

 - The Edelweiss Import window will now be populated with the titles in the file you have selected.
-Note the QTY field – any line item with a quantity specified in the import window will be added to a draft purchase order when you execute the import.
+Note the QTY field – any line item with a quantity specified in the import window may be added to an existing or new draft purchase order when you execute the import.

 The yellow highlight indicates a title is already present in your database.